sleepyfox/coffeescript-koans/README.md

 When you're done with AboutShould.coffee, copy another file from the koans/ folder to the completed-koans/ folder and start work on that.

-I would suggest trying them in the following order, but its' not prescriptive:
+I would suggest trying them in the following order, but it is not prescriptive:

 1. AboutShould.coffee
 1. AboutFunctions.coffee